Last Updated on June 13, 2023 by Leah Hall

-After at least a week, and 12-14 days total steeping, strain through a fine mesh sieve.
+After at least a week, still shaking daily, and 12-14 days total steeping, strain through a fine mesh sieve.
 Then strain again through cheesecloth or a coffee filter into another clean glass jar.

 Heat water and sugar on stove over until boiling, stirring, about 5 minutes.

 Let the syrup cool, then add it to the allspice mixture.

 Shake and then let rest in the fridge for 2-4 days before using.
 This gives it time to let the solids settle as well, so you may have to strain again to get some more solids out.
 We store ours in the fridge.